whyhankee/wrkr/README.md

 ## TODO:

+* Implement: When '7 days' syntax

+* Move Store tests to it's own package

+* Move MongoDB store to its own package

 * Make MemoryStore
   * for testing (or in-app queues)

-* Move MongoDB store to its own package

 * MongoDB store - Replace mongoose by regular mongo driver Mongoose was easy to setup, it's overkill though

-* Implement other transport (or Storage? - decide) like RabbitMQ

-* Move Store tests to it's own package

 * Tests - A shared testing framework/solution must be devised to have a standard interface tests for transport or storage engines.